ansys/actions/doc/source/migrations/index.rst

 - Allow ``ansys/actions/commit-style`` to work with upper case in the type field of a commit.
   Expected types are upper cases of  `conventional commit types
   <https://github.com/commitizen/conventional-commit-types/blob/master/index.json>`_.

+- Added an optional input to the ``ansys/actions/build-library`` action to disable library build validation on demand using the ``validate-build: false`` argument.
+This is useful when you want to skip the library build validation step in the action.

 **Breaking changes:**